 1. Basic: The Port specifies the inbound port to which the external system will connect.
 The Char Set configuration option specifies the character set that the source system will use to write data through into the eiConsole.

-2. Advanced: This tab has the options to initialize the Listener on trigger only.
+2. Advanced: This tab has the option to initialize the Listener on trigger only.

-Allow command-line invocation: If enabled, listener can be invoked using the CLI client application.
+Allow command-line invocation: If enabled, the listener can be invoked using the CLI client application.

-Restart on listening error: If enabled, listener will be restarted after an error occurs.
+Restart on listening error: If enabled, the listener will be restarted after an error occurs.

 FIFO Queue Name: The FIFO stuff enables a “First In, First Out” queuing mechanism between Listeners and Transports.
 If a “FIFO Queue Name” is provided, that name will be used as a key for a queue Transactions & will be pushed into before reaching a transport.
 They’ll be ordered in this queue according to when the Listener created them.